-Here, we propose an extension of this idea by claiming that outcome inequalities are fair if an only if unequal access to social resources cannot be said to be one of the 'determinants' of inequality.
-In this sense, social and economic inequalities are required to be 'complaint-free' in the view of Rawlsian ideal of social cooperation, independently of the contribution of un/fairness to
+Here, we propose an extension of this idea by claiming that outcome inequalities are fair if and only if unequal access to social resources cannot be said to be one of the 'determinants' of inequality.
+In this sense, social and economic inequalities are required to be 'complaint-free' in the view of the Rawlsian ideal of social cooperation and stability, independently of the contribution of un/fairness to the single outcome gap.
+This is of moral importance in itself as, in this view, which clearly differs from Roemer's ideal of leveling the playing field, any pairwise outcome gap is said to be unfair even if it is partly but not entirely originating from unequal social circumstances.